CIROH-UA/ngen-datastream/docs/CIROH_devcon_2024/workshop.md

         -n 4
     ```

 5) Next, imagine we have arrived at a "better" NextGen configuration by iterating over many NextGen simulations.
-We now want to apply that confiuration to a different day over the same spatial domain.
+We now want to apply that configuration to a different day over the same spatial domain.
 If we want to continue to use our resources, we can create a new resource directory without the ngen-forcings tarball.
 The files contained in `forcings.tar.gz` are time dependent and will not match the new simulation time.

     ```
     cp -r $(pwd)/data/resources_VPU09_0520 $(pwd)/data/resources_VPU09
     rm -rf $(pwd)/data/resources_VPU09/ngen-forcings
     ```

-    Now our resource directory contains only the time-indpendent files.
+    Now our resource directory contains only the time-independent files.

     Make sure to copy a valid realization file into the `config` subfolder in the resource directory.
 Feel free to try your own!
     ```